The "French Fade" Manicure Has Replaced French Tips — & It's Twice As Chic

 How long does the French fade manicure last?

 If you’re after a low-maintenance manicure option that looks good as it grows out, then the French fade is ideal.
-In fact, Streets recommends French manicures in general for any client seeking longevity from their manicure.
-“The base color is usually a sheer pink, close to the natural nail color, which means that any growth is much more subtle and almost imperceptible to the eye,” she explains.
-To really extend the life of your French fade, Streets recommends opting for gel polish for a more durable finish.
+In fact, Ami recommends French manicures in general for any client seeking longevity from their manicure.
+“The base colour is usually a sheer pink, close to the natural nail colour, which means that any growth is much more subtle and almost imperceptible to the eye,” she explains.
+To really extend the life of your French fade, Ami recommends opting for gel polish for a more durable finish.
 “Depending on the individual and the growth of their natural nails, this manicure can last between two to three weeks,” she says.